The eight steps you must follow to become a falconer:

 7. Submit More paperwork.

-Whether you trap or get a hawk transferred, you will need to fill the Federal Form 3-186A on line.
-(There are non-on-line methods as well).
+When you trap or get a hawk transferred, you will need to fill the capture report online.
+You can register online here https://www.ca.wildlifelicense.com/InternetSales/ (There are non-on-line methods as well).
 You must also fill out and submit a Resident Falconer Raptor Capture, Recapture and Release Report.
 You have 10 days to get this done.

 8. And you are a falconer!